AdamCodd/local-hyperDB/README.md

 db.load(f"testing\pokemon_hyperdb.pickle.gz")

 # Query the HyperDB instance using a text input ("Pikachu") and specify the key as "info.description" for filtering documents.
-# The `key` parameter also supports multiple keys and nested keys for more complex filtering.
+# The `filters` parameter supports multiple types of filters including key-based filtering.
+The key will make the similiarity ranking focus only on that part of the document.
-results = db.query("Pikachu", top_k=3, key="info.description")
+results = db.query("Pikachu", top_k=3, filters=[('key', 'info.description')])
 ```
 Returns:
 ```